onkaraman/thesis/readme.md

 <b>Submission date</b>: November 27th, 2019

 -------
 This web application was written with Python, using the Django-Stack.
-It is intended for demonstration only and therefore should not be used for production.<br/>
+It is intended for demonstration only and therefore should not be used for production.
 Note: This app is localized for Germany (according to thesis requirements).

 #### > Setup